MLO-lab/joanapy/README.md

 run-joana -o /path/to/omics1.txt -p /path/to/pathway.gmt -m 0.7 -d /path/to/dirOutputs/

 ```
-And to execute JAOAN on multi-omics data if you are already in the directory of input data, the command line would be:
+And to execute JAOAN on multi-omics data the command line would be:

 ```
 run-joana -o /path/to/omics1.txt -o2 /path/to/omics2.txt -p /path/to/pathway.gmt -m 0.7 -d /path/to/dirOutputs/